A Guide to Single-Entry Bookkeeping

 To set up a simple single-entry bookkeeping system, you’ll need to:

-- Choose the right tools and organise your financial records.
-This may include using a basic cash book or Excel Spreadsheet.
+2. Choose the right tools and organise your financial records.
+This may include using a basic cash book template, setting up an Excel Spreadsheet, or a paper ledger.

 Recording Transactions

-When recording transactions in single-entry bookkeeping, each transaction is recorded with a single entry, noting the date, description, and amount.
-This method tracks cash payments and receipts, recording your business’s financial position basics.
+In single-entry bookkeeping, each transaction is recorded with a single entry that includes the date, description, and amount.
+This method tracks cash payments and receipts, recording the basics of your business’s financial position.

 Maintaining and Reviewing Records